This advice applies to Northern Ireland. Change country

 If someone makes a will but it is not legally valid, on their death their estate will be shared out under certain rules, not according to the wishes expressed in the will.

-For more information about the rules if someone dies without leaving a valid will in England and Wales, see Who can inherit if there is no will – the rules of intestacy.
+For more information about the rules if someone dies without leaving a valid will, see Who can inherit if there is no will – the rules of intestacy.

 Wills of service personnel on active service